-A charge arises on a taxpayer who has adjusted net income over £50,000 in a tax year where either they or their partner are in receipt of Child Benefit for the year.
-Where both partners have adjusted net income in excess of £50,000 the charge applies to the partner with the higher income.
+A charge arises on a taxpayer who has adjusted net income over £60,000 in a tax year where either they or their partner are in receipt of Child Benefit for the year.
+Where both partners have adjusted net income in excess of £60,000 the charge applies to the partner with the higher income.

-Note in this case partners does not just include spouses and civil partners but also couples living together as if they were married or in a civil partnership.
+Note in this case 'partners' does not just include spouses and civil partners but also couples living together as if they were married or in a civil partnership.

-Page 6 Family Matters
+Family Matters

-The income tax charge applies at a rate of 1% of the full Child Benefit award for each £100 of income between £50,000 and £60,000.
-The charge on taxpayers with income of £60,000 or above will be equal to the amount of Child Benefit paid.
+From 2024/25, the income tax charge applies at a rate of 1% of the full Child Benefit award for each £200 of income between £60,000 and £80,000.
+The charge on taxpayers with income of £80,000 or above will be equal to the amount of Child Benefit paid.